kdmukai/bitcoin_resources/altcoins.md

 ## How to view altcoin valuations
 Crypto investors love to tout when an altcoin hits a new all-time high.
 But notice that they almost always denominate it against USD.
 The real metric is to look at the altcoin-to-bitcoin pairing (e.g. ETH/BTC).
 This is literally your opportunity cost for putting value in the altcoin instead of bitcoin.

 Ethereum may have hit an all-time of $2100 but it's simultaneously trading at a bitcoin-denominated value of 0.035 btc.
 Ethereum's all-time high against bitcoin is somewhere around 0.124 btc.
-So today's "all-time high" is more a reflection of bitcoin's _growing_ value and Ethereum's _shrinking_ value against bitcoin.
+So today's "all-time high" is more a reflection of bitcoin's _growing_ USD value and Ethereum's _shrinking_ value against bitcoin.

 The denomination matters.